 - Is Overcoming MS essentially just a diet?

 - Meditation is part of the Overcoming MS Program, but it doesn’t sound very scientific.
 Is there any science behind it?

 - Most other MS protocols outside of health services tell you not to medicate, but Overcoming MS doesn’t; why is that?

 - Do you think lifestyle factors will enter into the mainstream treatment?

 - Any prevention tips for people with MS who have children?

 Subscribe to this podcast above and never miss an episode.
-In our next instalment, we’ll talk to Dr. Jonathan White on the evidence behind the OMS approach.
+In our next installment, we’ll talk to Dr. Jonathan White on the evidence behind the Overcoming MS approach.